pyCoder03/DigiFG_RISC/README.md

 ## Outputs

-Partial outputs were simulated using Arduino UNO on Proteus
+Partial outputs were simulated using Arduino UNO on Proteus.

 ### Sine wave